 Quick Queue – By purchasing the Quick Queue ticket, you’ll get “front of the line” privileges for the following rides (one per ride).
 Some of these have pretty high height requirements (my small 10 year old son couldn’t ride them), so check those before purchasing: Falcon’s Fury, Cheetah Hunt, SheiKra, Montu, Kumba, Stanley Falls Flume, and Congo River Ride.
 There’s some fine print associated with the quick queue purchase.
 During our visit, we definitely didn’t need quick queue, but I would definitely consider it if it were peak season.

 All-Day Dining – With all-day dining, you’ll get up to one entree planner, one side item/dessert, and one drink (either a Coca-Cola® fountain drink, iced tea or 20 oz.
 Dasani® bottled water).
 Every hour, you can go through the line.
 We didn’t eat much during our day, so it wasn’t worth it for us.

 Other add-ons include PhotoKey, where you’ll get access to the photos taken throughout the day, the Serengeti Safari, and the Elephant Insider Tour.

 If you carry a bag when visiting theme parks (and most people do!), you’ll need to put your bag in a locker when going on many of the rides (unless someone doesn’t ride).
-You can purchase a locker rental for the day (it was $5 when I was there), and transfer the rental to the various locations near each ride.
+You can purchase a rental of lockers at Busch Gardens for the day (the locker price was $5 when I was there), and transfer the locker rental to the various locations near each ride.
 It was easy to do, and it was nice not to have to worry about our belongings.

 The park also includes a few fun rides for younger children, including the Air Grover featuring Grover from Sesame Street.
 There’s also a skyride that goes across the park, and a train ride.